Environmental Health - Toxic Substances Hydrology Program

-Watersheds affected by active and/or abandoned hard rock mining (HRM) often have hundreds of mining-related sites with little information on their relative significance as sources of metals contamination and acid mine drainage.
-Furthermore, natural weathering of the geologic deposits, which are sought out for metal deposits, can be a source of contamination even in the absence of mining activities.
-The nature of such distributed natural and anthropogenic sources makes a traditional site by site cleanup approach grossly inefficient and likely ineffective.
+Watersheds affected by active or abandoned hard-rock mining often have hundreds of mining-related sites with little information on their relative significance as sources of metals to the environment.
+Furthermore, natural weathering of the geologic deposits, which are sought out for metal deposits, can also be a source of contamination even in the absence of mining activities.